 Ultimately, by taking care of themselves, men over the age of 50 can maintain good sexual health and enjoy active and fulfilling sex life.

-Let's start off by saying that senior sex can be just as enjoyable as sex in your 20s or 30s.
+Let's start off by saying that sex after 50 can be just as enjoyable as sex in your 20s or 30s.
 Though sexual performance may decline with age, there are still many ways to enjoy a healthy and active sex life after the age of 50.

 Below are some tips for improving sexual performance and enjoying a more satisfying sex life well into your golden years.